Skip to main content

 • the reference of the patient to whom the monitoring is addressed;

-• the observations thresholds.
+• the detections thresholds;

-• the date of the observation;
+• the date of the detection;

 note